 In connection with our audit of the consolidated financial statements, our responsibility will be to read the other information, when available, and in doing so, consider whether the other information contained therein is materially inconsistent with the consolidated financial statements or with our knowledge obtained in the audit, or otherwise appears to contain a material error.
-If based on the work we have performed, we conclude that there is a material misstatement therein, we are required to communicate the matter in a statement in the Annual Report required by the CNBV and those charged with governance in the Company.
+When we read the Annual Report, we will issue the declaration on its reading, required in Article 33, Section I, subsection b), numeral 1.2. of the Provisions.
+Also, and in relation to our audit of the consolidated financial statements, our responsibility is to read and recalculate the additional information, which in this case is the measure not required by IFRS and when doing so, consider whether the other information contained therein is inconsistent in material form with the consolidated financial statements or with our knowledge obtained during the audit, or which appears to contain a material error.
+If based on the work we have performed, we conclude that there is a material misstatement therein, we are required to communicate the matter.
+We have nothing to inform in this regard.